Walkthrough · article 12 of 18

 Past days subtract the old amount.
 New days subtract the new one.
 Past P&Ls stay honest.

-For cosmetic changes — fixing a typo in the name, adding a note — editing in place is fine.
-The amount and frequency are what trigger the recommend-replace pattern. nouz nudges you when it spots an amount or frequency edit on a fixed cost that's been active for more than seven days.
+In-place editing is fine for cosmetic changes — fixing a typo in the name or adding a note — because those don't affect any past P&L. It's the amount and frequency that trigger the recommend-replace pattern, since those are what change your historical numbers. nouz nudges you toward end-old-start-new when it spots an amount or frequency edit on a fixed cost that's been active for more than seven days.

 • Rent increase.
 Lease renewal raises rent from €2.800 to €3.000 on January 1st.
 End the old line on Dec 31, start the new line on Jan 1.